Fiction

 An exploration of nature, grief, memories, art, and love, Once Home explores how we might embrace the beauty and the ferocity of our world, and discover the magic and hope of our own existence on this planet, before it’s too late.

 The Darkest Skies: The story of two gifted scholars of the natural sciences who are entangled by dark supernatural forces on a wild and mysterious island nation in the North Atlantic.
-The Darkest Skies was shortlisted in this year’s, William Faulkner – William Wisdom Creative Writing Competition in the novel in progress category.
+The Darkest Skies was shortlisted for the 2024 William Faulkner – William Wisdom Creative Writing Competition in the novel in progress category.